 The ultimate spot for nature lovers, Stanley Park is a huge forest right in downtown Vancouver at one end of Robson Street.
 Home to the Capilano Suspension Bridge as well as rivers, waterfalls and more.
 Hiking trails abound throughout the park and it’s been the filming site of many different TV shows throughout the years including the X-Files and Stargate SG-1.
 People enjoy strolling through the forests of Stanley Park to get away from the concrete of the city for awhile, along with the options to visit beaches, lookout points, teahouses and more.

 It all started in 1867 with a man named John ‘Gassy Jack’ Deighton and his tavern.
 Gastown eventually grew into a shopping and dining district with a distinct Victorian flair.
 Featuring some of the hottest shops and restaurants that you won’t find elsewhere in the city, Gastown is a haven for those who want something seriously unique, and maybe a bit unusual.
 Visit the Steam Clock, the Vancouver Lookout and some of the art galleries featuring a plethora of Indigenous artists and their works.
 If you only have time to visit one place in Vancouver, make it Gastown!

-So if you’ve been wondering about one of Canada’s most popular cities, hopefully this short article all about Vancouver will help convince you to head there for your next cosmopolitan getaway.
+So if you’re traveling on a tour bus rental, or a car to check one of Canada’s most popular cities, hopefully this short article all about Vancouver will help convince you to head there for your next cosmopolitan getaway.
 With so many things to see and do in the city alone, you will have no problem filling a week or even two with a trip to Vancouver.
 Enjoy!